RobRoseKnows/umbc-cs-projects/umbc-cs461/projs/proj1/report.md

 );

 -- This view will be very messy, so I'll come back and make it only if I have time.
--- CREATE VIEW IF NOT EXISTS tray_view AS (
+-- CREATE OR REPLACE VIEW tray_view AS (
 --     SELECT id, barcode, position, (
 --         SELECT ts FROM
 --     ) AS last_activity
 --     FROM trays
 -- );

-CREATE VIEW IF NOT EXISTS pots_view AS (
+CREATE OR REPLACE VIEW pots_view AS (
     SELECT *, IF(holding_germination_date IS NOT NULL,
     DATEDIFF(NOW(), holding_germination_date), NULL) AS holding_age
     FROM pots);

-CREATE VIEW IF NOT EXISTS activities_view AS (
+CREATE OR REPLACE VIEW activities_view AS (
     SELECT  activity_log.ts AS ts,
             activity_log.pot_id AS pot_id,
             activity_log.food AS food,